nosqlbench/nosqlbench/devdocs/docstructure/bundled_docs.md

 ## RawMarkdownSource endpoints provide Content

-Each instance of a RawMarkdownSource service provides all of the individual markdown files it finds indirectly as io.nosqlbench.nb.api.content.Content, which allows the internal file content to be read appropriately regardless of whether it comes from a classpath resource stream, a file on disk, or even a dynamic source like function metadata.
+Each instance of a RawMarkdownSource service provides all of the individual markdown files it finds indirectly as io.nosqlbench.nb.api.nbio.Content, which allows the internal file content to be read appropriately regardless of whether it comes from a classpath resource stream, a file on disk, or even a dynamic source like function metadata.